All Products

 Prerequisites

-• The sample code in this topic uses the China (Hangzhou) region whose region ID is cn-hangzhou.
-By default, a public endpoint is used.
-If you want to access OSS from other Alibaba Cloud services in the same region as OSS, use an internal endpoint.
-For more information about the regions and endpoints that are supported by OSS, see OSS regions and endpoints.
+The sample code in this topic uses the China (Hangzhou) region (cn-hangzhou) with a public endpoint.
+To access OSS from another Alibaba Cloud service in the same region, use an internal endpoint instead.
+For supported regions and endpoints, see OSS regions and endpoints.

 Set lifecycle rules